alatella87/improve_outstream/README.md

 - The Intersection Observer API (https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API), in order to trigger user interaction when the main container enters the viewport by crossing its edges.

-One clear issue here, is that we are using the <i>IsIntersecting<i> entry, and that means every time the viewport intersects the container at its upper and lower edges, the playAd is triggered, which isn't ideal as it restarts the ad.
+One clear issue here, is that we are using the <i>IsIntersecting</i> entry, and that means every time the viewport intersects the container at its upper and lower edges, the playAd is triggered, which isn't ideal as it restarts the ad.
 This might also be easy to fix by calling the function once (one of those things I don't know yet how to do elegantly in JS).

 We might still have to look at other methods, as we might also want to bind the adsManager.pause() method of IMA SDK to any user interaction that would set focus out away from the ad as it is the case in most outstream/in-read solutions I have seen showcased in the web.